naltun/eyes.sh/README.md

 Written by Noah Altunian (github.com/naltun)

 ## DISCLAIMER
-This project has a sister project, called _eyes.sh_, and is written in Golang.
+This project has a sister project, called _eyes_, and is written in Golang.
 It is being built using a native API, as opposed to using third-party RESTful service(s).
 You can find it at [GitHub](https://github.com/naltun/eyes).